arduano/Kiva/README.md

 </p>

 ## Features
-*insert features here*
+- Extremely fast multithreaded rendering, best optimized for medium to high end systems.
+- Support for switching between KDMAPI and WinMM in the settings. do not kdmapi patch kiva.
+- Support for Zenith color palettes and midi color events
+- Epic transparent or semi transparent background if you want
+- 256 key support, as well as dynamic key range option (animating between 88 and 128 keys depending on the notes on screen)
+- 2 different keyboard designs, as well as option to disable keyboard

 ## Instalation
-You can download the latest version of Kiva for Windows 64-bit [here](https://github.com/arduano/Kiva/releases/latest/download/InsertKivaInstallerNameHere.exe).
+You can download the latest version of Kiva for Windows 64-bit [here](https://github.com/arduano/Kiva/releases/latest/download/KivaInstaller.exe).
+Kiva has **fully automatic updates**, downloading the update in the background and installing it automatically next time the program restarts.
+If you wish to opt out from auto updates, use the portable version instead [here](https://github.com/arduano/Kiva/releases/latest/download/KivaPortable.zip).

 ## Usage
 After downloading the app, install and run the program.